Anku5hk/Programmers_guide_to_Python/book.md

     self.iter_len = len(args)-1 # iterating limit
     self.idx = -1 # initialize index and keep track of it
   def __iter__(self):
-    """This method returns an iterator object, which is itself.
-This is called by for loop.""" return self def __next__(self):
+    """This method returns an iterator object, which is itself.""" return self def __next__(self):
     """This method is used to fetch next value, so it should return some value."""